koverton/uber-sol/README.md

 	ubersol> s*  show ip vrf msg-backbone

 ### Run Script
+NOTE: Because local file lines are executed en masse against sessions, we execute in *no prompt mode*, where all Y/N warning prompts auto-reply in the affirmative.

 	ubersol> [name] !
 [Script Filename]
 	- Reads a local CLI script and executes it in the named shell(s) line by line